themifi/dns-resolver/README.md

 # DNS resolver

 A toy DNS resolver.
-It resolves IP addresses for domains.
+It translates domain names to IP addresses.

-## Rationale
+# Rationale

-I wanted to learn about DNS and prefer to learn theory with practice.
-[Implement DNS in a weekend](https://implement-dns.wizardzines.com/) and the [How DNS works zine](https://wizardzines.com/zines/dns) by Julia Evans allow me to play with DNS and understand the technology.
+I wanted to learn DNS and prefer to learn theory with practice.
+The [How DNS works zine](https://wizardzines.com/zines/dns) and the [Implement DNS in a weekend guide](https://implement-dns.wizardzines.com/) by Julia Evans allowed me to understand and play with the technology.

 # Materials